solita/solita.github.com/_posts/2021-04-29-I-challenged-low-code-with-code.md

 I'm going to use OutSystems as the representation for low-code platforms.
 OutSystems is a platform I've used and I also have an OutSystems developer certificate.
 So, I know at least something about it.
 The intention of this blog is not to undersell low-code.
 On the contrary, I feel that OutSystems can do many things very well, not all, but many.

-Low-code platforms usually use graphical-based programming where many commonly used features come out of the box.
+Low-code platforms usually use graphical programming tool, where many commonly used features come out of the box.
 From these graphical presentations, OutSystems creates C# code and jQuery or React-based web applications.
-If you're interested to learn  OutSystems they provide a free development environment to test out the platform and, in my opinion, one of the best practice materials I've come across:
+If you're interested to learn OutSystems, they provide a free development environment to test out the platform and, in my opinion, one of the best practice materials I've come across:

 >  https://www.outsystems.com/training/paths/